Welcome to the Human Evolution Exhibition, which is a collaboration between RCEAP at Liverpool John Moores University and Liverpool's World Museum.

 Fossils of this extinct saber-toothed cat (Homotherium latidens) were found in Kent’s Cavern, Devon.
 Reconstructions like this result from the joint work of artists and scientisits, such as Mauricio Antón and Alan Turner.

-This carnivore, a relative of modern African hyenas, lived in Europe during the Pleistocene (2.5 million to around 12 thousand years ago).
+The cave hyena (crocuta crocuta spelea), a relative of modern African hyenas, is a carnivore that once lived in Europe during the Pleistocene (2.5 million to around 12 thousand years ago).
 Like many mammals living in cold environments, they were larger than their warm-climate cousins and weighed up to 160 kg (350 lb).
 Capable of scavenging woolly rhino and woolly mammoth carcasses, cave hyenas were also skilled hunters very often in conflict with cave bears and cave lions.
 Cave hyenas often took their food back to caves to eat it hidden from their competitors.
 As a result, they are responsible for many of the accumulations of animal bones from this period that we find today in Europe and Russia.

-The same hippo species we find today in Africa (in the orange are on the map) were once lived in Britain and across Europe and Africa (red area on the map).
+The same hippo species (Hippopotamus amphibus) we find today in Africa (in the orange are on the map), once lived in Britain and across Europe and Africa (red area on the map).
 They were found here during the Last Interglacial Period (around 125 thousand years ago) when the climate was much warmer than today.

 Like modern hippos, they were amphibious and generally lived close to lakes or slow-flowing rivers.